zrafa/xinu-avr/README.md

 ## Xinu OS for AVR atmega328p

+This repository keeps the source code of a port of the current Xinu operating system for the AVR atmega328p microcontroller.
-This version of Xinu runs on AVR atmega328 microcontrollers, (still if those MCUs have 2KB of SRAM, 32KB of Flash memory and 1KB of EEPROM.
+This MCU has just 2KB of SRAM, 32KB of Flash memory, and 1KB of EEPROM, so the work in progress is stimulating and very fun for lovers of embedded systems development and operating system internals.

 This port of Xinu uses 17KB of FLASH and 0.9KB of RAM, so there are still resources (SRAM and FLASH) available for developing an embedded system solution programming